gnolang/gno/docs/concepts/effective-gno.md

 owners.
 These helper functions should check if the caller of a function is whitelisted or not.

-Lets deep dive into the different access control mechanisms we can use:
+Let's deep dive into the different access control mechanisms we can use:

 One strategy is to look at the caller with `std.PrevRealm()`, which could be the EOA (Externally Owned Account), or the preceding realm in the call stack.